Code-Institute-Submissions/African-Explorers/README.md

 ### **Additional call to action button**
 I added a click to contact us button on the about us section as well to provide an addtional call out and easier navigation.

+### **Change to single page site**
+After discuss with one of my mentors it was advised that due to this being a simple site with not a lot of content it was recommended I switch to a single page site.

 ---